 - (m) "Party" (Parties) means the complainant(s) or respondent(s) in disciplinary proceedings and in arbitration hearings referred to in Part Four and Part Ten of this Manual.
 (Revised 11/91) - (n) "Person" means a natural person.
 (Adopted 11/13) - (o) "Professional Standards Administrator" is the Board staff person primarily responsible for the administration of all professional standards processes.
-(Adopted 11/15) - (p) "REALTOR® principal" includes licensed or certified individuals who are sole proprietors, partners in a partnership, officers or majority shareholders of a corporation, or office managers (including branch office managers) acting on behalf of principals of a real estate firm who subscribe to the Code of Ethics as a condition of membership in a local Board, State Association, and the NATIONAL ASSOCIATION OF REALTORS®.
+(Adopted 11/15) - (p) "Realtor® principal" includes licensed or certified individuals who are sole proprietors, partners in a partnership, officers or majority shareholders of a corporation, or office managers (including branch office managers) acting on behalf of principals of a real estate firm who subscribe to the Code of Ethics as a condition of membership in a local Board, State Association, and the NATIONAL ASSOCIATION OF REALTORS®.
 The phrase REALTOR® principal includes those REALTORS® who participate in a Multiple Listing Service through any Board or Association in which they do not hold membership.
 (Revised 5/97) - (q) "Remote" means from a distance without physical presence, i.e., video or teleconference.
 (Adopted 11/21) - (r) "Tribunal" means those persons serving in a given case on a Grievance Committee or a Hearing Panel of the Professional Standards Committee in either an ethics or arbitration proceeding, or a Board of Directors or appropriate body appointed by a Board of Directors to act in its behalf.
 No individual may participate in the deliberation of more than one tribunal on the same matter.
-(Revised 5/88) - (s) "Unauthorized disclosure" means a report or publication under any circumstances not established in this Manual.
-(Adopted 11/91) - (t) "Virtual" means existing, seen, or happening on-line or on a computer screen rather than in person or in the physical presence.
-(Adopted 11/21)
+(Revised 5/88)